USEPA/CMAQ/docs/_sources/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md.txt

 make: *** [Makefile:214: gfortran] Error 2
 ```

-### Recommend commending out -lpio from the Makefile at line 462 and setting the PIO environment variable
+Recommend commending out -lpio from the Makefile at line 462 and setting the PIO environment variable

 ```
-vi Makfile
+vi Makefile
 # comment out -lpio, as we only have -lpiof and -lpioc
 #       LIBS += -lpio
 ```